GuAI-Artificial-Intelligence/caf-accessibility-dashboard/README.md

 ## License

-This project is licensed under the [LICENSE NAME] license.
-Please see the [LICENSE FILE](LICENSE) for more information.
+This project is licensed under the MIT License license.
+Please see https://opensource.org/licenses/MIT for more information.

 ## Contact